jay3332/ril/README.md

 - Variety of image processing and manipulation operations, including drawing
 - Robust support for animated images such as GIFs via FrameIterator and ImageSequence
   - See [Animated Image Support](#animated-image-support) for more information.
+- Robust and performant support for fonts and text rendering
+  - See [Rendering Text](#rendering-text) for more information.
 - A streamlined front-facing interface

 ## Support